hugesuccessllc/hugesuccessllc.github.io/_posts/2024-07-04-podsothoth-live-show.markdown

 Tickets are free for [NecronomiCon Providence](necronomicon-providence.com) attendees (and you should get yours today).
 But, if you're some kind of weirdo who wants to see this live performance of a Lovecraft podcast *without* committing to an entire weekend-long conference ticket, we're asking $10 at the door.

-Keep an eye on this space, [https://hugesuccess.org/necro2024](https://hugesuccess.org/necro2024), for a link to online tickets.

 See you in Providence!